 Sky Rojo (AKA Red Sky in English) is the latest project from the creators of the hugely popular Netflix show Money Heist.
 This series follows three sex workers (Verónica Sanchez, Lali Espósito, and Yany Prado) on the run from their pimp (Asier Etxeandia) and his henchmen (Miguel Ángel Silvestre and Enric Aucquer).
 Season 1 consists of eight 25-minute episodes, with a second season in the same format already confirmed.
 There are car chases, sequins, and gunfights in equal measure, making this a must-watch for anyone who loved the creators' other series.

 A French-language thriller that was the talk of the internet following its release, Lupin is based on the adventures of classic character, thief Arsene Lupin, who wants to avenge the death of his father.
 The show is absolutely captivating thanks to its style, daring heists, and Omar Sy, the show's charismatic lead anyone would rob a bank for.
 There are few Netflix shows as well constructed and bingable.
+Part 2 delivers on the promise of the first, with a set of episodes centering around the kidnap of Assane's son and the pursuit of the overarching villain, the portly Pellegrini.
+There are thrills, spills, and Assane's inimitable roguish charm.

 You've seen period dramas before – but not like this.
 From super-producer Shonda Rhimes comes Bridgerton, a flirty, feisty Netflix series that centres on the Bridgerton family.
 One of the daughters, Daphne, is of age to find a husband and ends up 'pretending' to fall in love with one of England's most eligible bachelors, just so everyone will get off her back.
 Of course, things do not go to plan.